dliyanage/YCSB-IVS/experiment_scripts/README.md

-### Running Experiments using YCSB-IVS
+### Running Experiments with YCSB-IVS

-Before running any experiment, you need to configure the parameters in the bash scripts.
-The parameters cover database connection settings, workload configuration, output file paths, and specific experimental parameters (e.g., value size extension and workload distributions).
-Below are the key sections where you need to adjust the values:Database Configuration
+This directory contains Bash scripts for running workloads and experiments while varying value sizes for the following databases:

+- MongoDB
+- MariaDB + InnoDB
+- MariaDB + RocksDB

+**Note:** If you need to run experiments on other databases supported by YCSB, you must create a new Bash script with configuration parameters and steps tailored to the chosen database.

+#### Configuring Experiments

+Before running an experiment, update the necessary parameters in the Bash scripts.
+These parameters define:

+- Database connection settings
+- Workload configuration
+- Output file paths
+- Experimental variables (e.g., value size extension, workload distributions)

+Modify the relevant sections in the script to match your experiment's requirements.

+#### Database Related Configurations

 Set the database connection settings, including the database name, user credentials, and JDBC connection URL.
 Adjust these based on the database you're using (e.g., MongoDB, MariaDB, etc.).

-#### Database Related Configurations

 ```bash
 # Database names and configurations